Top Scholarships for Women in STEM

 One recipient, $2,500

-The Details: This scholarship was established to honor Aysen Tunca who was born in Turkey in 1938.
-It is to recognize a female undergraduate student majoring in a STEM field, excelling in their studies, and demonstrating significant potential.
-Preferably it would be for a student with a disadvantaged economic background or someone who overcame significant obstacles in her life or someone who is the first person in her family to go to college or major in a STEM field.
-Students need to be in their sophomore or junior year of college and need to be undergraduate members of the SPS National Organization.
+The Details: This scholarship was established to honor Aysen Tunca and is meant to “recognize a female undergraduate student majoring in a STEM field, excelling in their studies, and demonstrating significant potential.”
+Students must apply no earlier than their sophomore or junior year of college and must be undergraduate members of the SPS National Organization.

 Website for more information and to apply for this scholarship: link